huaming422/huaming422/README.md

-<h1 align="center" dir="auto">👋 Senior Mobile and Blockchain Developer</h1>
+<h1 align="center" dir="auto">👋 FullStack Mobile and Blockchain Developer</h1>
 <p align="center">

-- 😎 Interested in contributing expertise in web and blockchain development
+- 😎 Interested in contributing expertise in web, mobile and blockchain development

 - 👯 Looking to collaborate on **Innovative Projects**